ColdPorridge/notebook/docs/MLSys/Papers/Bamboo.md

     - Spread: nodes distributed across all zones

-    - Cluster: in a single availability zone with AWS’ “Placement Group” option set to “Cluster”
+    - Cluster: in a single availability zone with AWS’s "Placement Group" option set to "Cluster"

 **Pipeline Reconfiguration:**